 “Waal van Woorden” – a river made of words

-A stream of words to flow from top to bottom on a computer screen
+A stream of words to flow from top to bottom on a computer screen.

 A question

 A river that just kept growing.
 It now consists of more than a thousand words.
-I never imagined that in the beginning…
+I never imagined it would reach such a scale when I started this exploration…

 The river set in motion